-An Investigator's professional responsibilities on behalf of the institution, and as defined by the institution in its policy on Financial Conflicts of Interest, which may include for example: activities such as research, research consultation, teaching, professional practice, institutional committee memberships, and service on panels such as Institutional Review Boards or Data and Safety Monitoring Boards.
+An Investigator's professional responsibilities on behalf of the institution, and as defined by the institution in its policy on Financial Conflicts of Interest, which may include research, clinical practice, education, leadership, purchasing and other professional activities..

 Investigator

 The project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of research funded by the PHS/NIH, or proposed for such funding, which may include, for example, collaborators or consultants.